 The wilderness of the Linville Gorge is rich in both plant and animal life.
-There are five species of rare plants, several varieties of rhododendron, and virgin forests in the deep coves.
+There are five species of rare plants, several varieties of rhododendron and virgin forests in the deep coves.
 The rugged terrain has always made development difficult, and the wilderness designation now prevents development in the gorge.
 Sand myrtle, red chokeberry, azalea, turkey beard, bristly locust, yellow root, silverbell, orchids, ninebark, and wild indigo are among the many plant species.
 Animal species include deer, bear, squirrel, raccoon, grouse, turkey, vultures, owls, hawks, as well as brown and rainbow trout.
 Hikers should also be wary of copperheads and timber rattlers.
 Hunting and fishing are allowed but permits are required.
-Camping is permitted in the gorge but permits are required from May 1 through October 31.
+Camping is permitted in the gorge but permits are required (read more below).
 It is always a good idea to check in with the rangers and let them know you are going into the gorge.

-For maps and more info:
+For permits, maps and more info:

 Grandfather Ranger District, Pisgah National Forest